bartoszbialecki/MoviesBox/README.md

 In order for the MoviesBox app to function properly an API key for https://www.themoviedb.org must be included with the build.

-Please add the following line to [USER_HOME]/.gradle/gradle.properties
+Please add the following line to the gradle.properties file.

 `MoviesDbApiKey="<UNIQUE_API_KEY">`